DAddYE/do/README.md

 DO is a thin framework useful to manage remote servers through ssh.

-There are many other alternatives, once of them is [capistrano](https://github.com/capistrano/capistrano).
+There are many other alternatives, one of them is [capistrano](https://github.com/capistrano/capistrano).

 So why another one?
 Basically I need: